SmarterApp/RDW_Documentation/docs/API.md

 ```

 ### Norms Endpoints
-End-points for submitting norms percentile tables in the Smarter Balanced [Norms CSV format](Norms.md).
+End-point for submitting norms percentile tables in the Smarter Balanced [Norms CSV format](Norms.md).
 This end point can be used to import new norms or update existing ones.
 When norms are created, the following data elements are required and comprise the unique identifier for the norms percentile table:
 * assessment_id : natural id of an assessment that must already be loaded
 * start_date : inclusive start date of exam completion
 * end_date : inclusive end date of exam completion